-As an OLR Research Report explains, restaurants must pay their employees overtime pay for working more than 40 hours a week.
+The law is clear: Restaurants must pay their employees overtime pay for working more than 40 hours a week.

-Unless classified as an exempt (aka salaried) employee, you’re entitled to receive overtime pay “at a rate not less than time and one-half” your normal rate of pay, according to the Department of Labor.
-The period of time that defines the 40-hour threshold is a standard week—”seven consecutive 24-hour periods” that don’t have to align with the calendar week, meaning that a work week period can begin on any day and any hour of the week.
+Unless classified as an exempt (aka salaried) employee, employees are entitled to receive overtime pay “at a rate not less than time and one-half” your normal rate of pay, according to the Department of Labor.
+The period of time that defines the 40-hour threshold is a standard week: “seven consecutive 24-hour periods” that don’t have to align with the calendar week, meaning that a work week period can begin on any day and any hour of the week.
 An important thing to note is that overtime pay cannot be averaged out over the course of two weeks, a pay period, or any other timeline.

-Exempt employees, though, are still entitled to their full weekly salary even during weeks that include days when the establishment is closed.
+Of course, salaried employees are still entitled to their full weekly salary even during weeks that include days when the establishment is closed.
 That said, holiday pay is one perk that pits employers against each other in the hiring realm.
 Often the prospective employer offering the best holiday package will win out when it comes to competing for talent, so just because it isn’t required doesn’t mean that you won’t get it or shouldn’t bargain for it.

 Things get a little more complicated when it comes to religious holidays.
 While employers don’t have to provide pay, they are required to provide “reasonable accommodation for the religious practices of its employees,” unless they can demonstrate that doing so “would result in undue hardship” for the business.